jpa203/Junho_JP_Heap_Project/README.md

     - Matrix of Data Points: This two-dimensional array corresponds to the data points of the documents in a two-dimensional space.
 Each array corresponds to a single document, with the two elements in each array being the x and y coordinates of the document in the two-dimensional space.

     - Silhouette Score: This is a measure of how similar an object is to its own cluster compared to other clusters.
 The silhouette scores range from -1 to 1, where a high value indicates that the object is well matched to its own cluster and poorly matched to neighboring clusters.

+    - WordCloud Image: size of each word in the WordCloud will correspond to its frequency within the cluster.
+The more frequent a word, the larger it will appear in the WordCloud.
+The WordCloud is an additional tool to help you visualize the key terms or themes in your documents.
+It doesn't replace the quantitative measures provided in the output, such as the Average Cosine Similarity, the Silhouette Score, or the Matrix of Data Points.
+Rather, it complements these measures by providing a qualitative perspective.
+By using these different components together, you should have a comprehensive understanding of the clusters in your documents.

 ## Expected Output
 An example of expected output would look like this: